coupergateway/couper/docs/website/content/2.configuration/4.block/settings.md

   },
   {
     "default": "",
-    "description": "[environment](../command-line#basic-options) Couper is to run in", "name": "environment",
+    "description": "The [environment](../command-line#basic-options) Couper is to run in.", "name": "environment",
     "type": "string"
   },
   {
     "default": "\"/healthz\"",
-    "description": "Health path for all configured servers and ports", "name": "health_path",
+    "description": "Health path for all configured servers and ports.", "name": "health_path",
     "type": "string"
   },